LanceWang12/PCA-implementation/readme.md

-# t-SNE implementation
+# PCA implementation

 This is a homework project for [Numerical Software Development(NYCU 2022 autumn)](https://yyc.solvcon.net/en/latest/nsd/schedule/22au_nycu/schedule.html)

 ## Basic Information

-t-SNE (t-distributed stochastic neighbor embedding) is an dimension reduction algorithm.
+PCA (Principal Component Analysis) is an dimension reduction algorithm.
 It can be used in visualizing high dimension  data and feature reduction.  **By the way, I will compare my implementation with sklearn.**

 - github repository: